gurkankilicaslan/Markov-Localization-for-Mobile-Robots/README.md

 please read the report.

 Data.mat file is basically a binary matrix that define the map.
 You can use other 100 by 100 maps.
-It will work flawlessly
+It will work flawlessly.